KnowledgeLab/content_analysis/3-Clustering-and-Topic-Modeling.md

 # Gensim

 To do topic modeling we will again be using data from the [grimmer press releases corpus](ttps://github.com/lintool/GrimmerSenatePressReleases).
-Lets start by defining the same function as last lesson and loading a few press releases from Obama into a DataFrame.
+Lets start by defining the same function as last lesson and loading a few press releases from 10 different senators into a DataFrame.
+The code to do this is below, but commented out as we've already downloaded the data to the data directory.

 ```python
 def getGithubFiles(target, maxFiles = 100):